cappuccino/cappuccino.org/source/learn/cucapp.html.markdown

 Cucapp is a framework which allows you to create tests in [Cucumber](https://cucumber.io) for testing your Cappuccino Application.
 Cucapp can be used either for unit-testing or functional testing.
-Cucapp is a tool which can be used in a black / grey / white box testing.
+Cucapp is a tool which can be used in a black / grey / white box testing environment.

 By default Cucapp will launch the browser Firefox when running the tests.
-We advise you to work with a headless browser like [phantomjs](http://phantomjs.org) though.
+We, however, advise you to work with a headless browser like [phantomjs](http://phantomjs.org).

-When launching your tests with Cucapp, the Cappuccino application is served via a [thin](http://code.macournoyer.com/thin/) server and a small piece of code is injected.
+When launching your tests with Cucapp, the Cappuccino application is served via a [thin](http://code.macournoyer.com/thin/) server and a small piece of code is then injected.
 This code connects back to your Cucumber script via AJAX requests.

-Cucapp provides an abstract layer of steps to simulate actions and check values of controls.
+Cucapp provides an abstract layer of steps to simulate actions and check values of control.

 The Cucapp framework is another repository of the Cappuccino project.
 You can find it [here](https://github.com/cappuccino/cucapp).

 ### Installation

-Cappuccino has to be installed to use Cucapp.
-If not please follow the tutorial [Advanced: Install from Source](/learn/build-source.html).
+Cappuccino has to be installed prior to use Cucapp.
+If not installed, please follow the tutorial [Advanced: Install from Source](/learn/build-source.html).

-Cucapp is not installed at the same time as Cappuccino.
+Cucapp will not installed at the same time as Cappuccino.
 Please follow the procedure below.

 <span class="label label-info">Info</span> Ruby needs to be installed on your system.
 We advise to work with [RVM](http://rvm.io).
-It allows to easily manage a ruby environment.
+It allows you to easily manage a ruby environment.

 To get started, download the current version of Cuccap: